bdevel/wind-analysis-for-sailing/lifts-and-headers/README.md

 # Sailing Lifts, Headers, and Tacking Angles

-In trigonometry we can solve any triange given two angles and the length of just one leg.
+In trigonometry we can solve any triangle given two angles and the length of just one leg.
 Here we use _bearing to the mark_, `BTM`, for our first angle, the tacking angle for the second, `TA`, and _distance to the mark_, `DTM`, as our side.
 Given these three variables we can